CrossRealms/Splunk-Integration-for-Lansweeper/lansweeper_app_for_splunk/README.md

 Version 1.1.0 (April 2021)
 * Support for data from On-Prem database support.
 * Added more important fields to dashboard.
-* TODO - do final check to Github and include all the changes.
+* Upgrade Lansweeper Add-on for Splunk to V1.1.0 before upgrading this app.

 Version 1.0.0 (Jan 2021)